hanslindetorp/iMusicXML/motifs.md

 Read more about random functions: [Random](random.md)

+Read more about selecting different files with selection-groups or variables: [Selecting](selecting.md)

 Motifs are by default played on the next beat in the music.
 If you want to change that, you set the quantize property:

 ```XML